 Cromwell is a tiny city located in the state of Iowa.
-With a population of 103 people and just one neighborhood, Cromwell is the 448th largest community in Iowa.
-Cromwell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 104 people and just one neighborhood, Cromwell is the 448th largest community in Iowa.
+Much of the housing stock in Cromwell was built prior to World War II, making it one of the older and more historic cities in the country.

-Cromwell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cromwell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cromwell is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Cromwell who work in sales jobs (15.00%), office and administrative support (12.50%), and healthcare (12.50%).

-Cromwell is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Cromwell is a great place for families with children to consider.
+First of all, many other families with children live here, making Cromwell a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cromwell has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cromwell’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, Cromwell does not have a public transit system used by locals to get to and from work.
+Cromwell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Cromwell rank slightly lower than the national average.
 14.75% of adults 25 and older in Cromwell have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.